Edward Anders: Early life and education

 Anders was born Edward Alperovitch in the Latvian coastal city of Liepāja in 1926.
 Both his mother (Erica, née Sheftelovitch-Meiran) and his father (Adolf) were part of a German-speaking Jewish merchant community.
 In 1940, the Soviet Union occupied Latvia, and in 1941, Latvia was invaded by Nazi Germany.
 Anders's father was among many Liepaja Jews murdered by the Nazis in the early months of the occupation.
 Anders and his mother evaded Nazi annihilation by pretending that she was an Aryan foundling raised by Jews, until they were able to flee Latvia near the end of World War II.

-After the end of the war, Anders settled in Munich, where he attended first the UNRRA University, a makeshift institution created by the United Nations Relief and Rehabilitation Administration solely to serve refugees, and then the University of Munich.
+After the end of the war, Anders settled in Munich, where he attended first the UNRRA University, a makeshift institution created by the United Nations Relief and Rehabilitation Administration solely to serve refugees, and then the Ludwig-Maximilians-Universität München.
 In August 1948, Anders appeared as a prosecution witness at the Nuremberg High Command Trial, where he gave evidence of German soldiers carrying out lootings and shooting Jewish civilians in Liepaja during 1941.

 In 1949, Anders arrived in New York City, where he embarked on a master's degree in chemistry at Columbia University.
 He earned a Ph.D. from Columbia in 1954, benefiting from the mentorship of Columbia nuclear-chemistry professor Jack Malcolm Miller.